Z2gK/hhc24-writeup/Act3-santavision.md

 ### Silver B

-To turn on the monitors, a username and password need to be provided in the "Connect As" and "Password" fields.
+To turn on the monitors, the username and password need to be provided in the "Connect As" and "Password" fields.

 ![elfmonitor](files/Act3/santavision-elfmonitor.png)

 The two buttons "List Available Clients" and "List Available Roles" near the bottom of the page provide hints for the credential.
-Clicking on each of these buttons show different messages in the text box above:
+Clicking on each of these buttons show different messages in the message box:

 - "List Available Clients":`Available clients: 'elfmonitor', 'WomblyC', 'AlabasterS'`
 - "List Available Roles": `Available roles: 'SiteDefaultPasswordRole', 'SiteElfMonitorRole', 'SiteAlabsterSAdminRole', 'SiteWomblyCAdminRole'`

-After some trying, the player would discover that the username and password combination of `elfmonitor` and `SiteElfMonitorRole` turns the monitors on, provided also that the `<IP address>` and port value of 9001 (discovered from the `nmap` scan) are entered in the "Camera Feed Server" and "Camera Feed Port" fields.
+After a few tries, the player would discover that the username and password combination of `elfmonitor` and `SiteElfMonitorRole` turns the monitors on, provided also that the `<IP address>` and port value of 9001 (discovered from the `nmap` scan) are entered in the "Camera Feed Server" and "Camera Feed Port" fields.

 The answer for Silver B is `elfmonitor`.

 ### Silver C

 With the monitors powered on, it is possible to connect to feeds.
-The first of which is `northpolefeeds`, mentioned in the objective description for Silver B. Once `northpolefeeds` is entered into the "Broadcast Feed" field and the player connects by clicking on "Connect to broadcast feed" button, images will show up on the monitors.
+The first of which is `northpolefeeds`, mentioned in the objective description for Silver B. Once `northpolefeeds` is entered into the "Broadcast Feed" field and the player connects by clicking on "Connect to broadcast feed" button, images show up on the monitors.
 These are propaganda from the Wombley and Alabaster factions.

-The next feed to check is `frostbitfeed`, as mentioned in the objective description for Silver C. Once the player is connected to this feed, the message box cycles through a series of messages, and one of them reads "Additional messages available in santafeed", which points to the next step.
+The next feed to check is `frostbitfeed`, as mentioned in the objective description for Silver C. Once the player is connected to this feed, the message box cycles through a series of messages.
+One of them reads "Additional messages available in santafeed", which points to the next step.

 Another set of messages are shown in the message box once the player is connected to `santafeed`.
 One of them holds the answer to Silver C: "Sixteen elves launched operation: Idemcerybu".